urol-e5/urol-e5.github.io/_posts/2022-09-18-E5-Moorea-2022-Expedition-Post-Daily-Entries.md

 ![light loggers](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/images/NotebookImages/Moorea2022/pendants_light.png)

-Ariana will continue to trouble shoot some of the logger data.
-Specifically, the calibration of light values from the pendant loggers (lux) to the Odyssey PAR loggers results in higher than expected PAR values.
-We may need to re-do the light logger calibration.
-For now, we will display the light values in lux to monitor tank by tank variation.
+Light from the Odyssey logger is reading in Integrated PAR, which will be higher than instantaneous PAR recorded by the Apogee sensor for daily measurements.

 We also plotted the temperatures from the heatwave and wildtype *A. pulchra* parent colonies.